 Types of Fungal Damage

 The vast amount of cacti can only be outcompeted by the many fungal varieties.
-Fungus spots on cactus pads are common.
-It is often quite impossible to diagnose which fungal organism is causing the spots, but often, that is unimportant since treatments are generally the same.
+Fungus spots on cactus pads are a common occurrence.
+It is often quite impossible to diagnose which fungal organism is causing the spots, but that is generally unimportant since treatments are usually the same.

-A few fungi types damage the roots and, eventually, the whole plant, so once their visual damage is seen, it is too late for the plant.
+A few fungal types damage the roots and, eventually, the entire plant, so once their visual damage is evident, it is too late for the plant.
 On the other hand, simple topical fungal spots are much easier to combat and are usually not life-threatening to the cactus, provided steps are taken to control the offending fungus.

-Lesions on cacti may present in many different ways.
+Lesions on cacti can present in various forms.
 They may be round, irregular, raised, flat, or any other shape.
 Many are discolored, but the tones can range from yellow to brown and black.
 Some are corky, while others are weepy.
 These may ooze brown, rusty, or black fluid, indicating severe infection.

 The cacti most frequently plagued by fungal lesions are Opuntias.
 Fungal lesions on the cactus usually start as water spots or slight discolorations on the plant's epidermis.
 Over time, as the fungi mature and spread, the symptoms can broaden and even eat into the cambium as the surface skin cracks, allowing the pathogen to enter.